Yves Saint Laurent

 The period is stylishly depicted by way of Thomas Hardmeier’s cinematography and Aline Bonetto’s production design, that portray Paris throughout the succession of decades in elegant, faded tones.
 The formulaic screenplay is skilfully acted by its talented cast – Niney, Guillaume Gallienne as Pierre Bergé, and Charlotte Le Bon as Saint Laurent’s first muse Victoire Doutreleau, among others.
 In the end though, Yves Saint Laurent’s career and his contribution to contemporary fashion is so fascinating on its own that a dramatisation of his life seems almost unnecessary; a documentary (of which a few have been made) would seem the more appropriate format in regaling the career of such a genius, whose private life – marked by alcoholism and drug abuse – although illuminating, does not add to one’s appreciation of his oeuvre.
 What he created, more so than how he lived, is what will inspire future generations of fashion designers.

-Yves Saint Laurent will be released in UK cinemas on 21st March 2014.
+Yves Saint Laurent is released in select cinemas on 21st March 2014.

 Watch the trailer for Yves Saint Laurent here: